Unidata/netcdf-c/docs/user_defined_formats.md

       if (nc_open(FILE_NAME, NC_UDF0, &ncid)) ERR;
 ```

+If a magic number is used in the file, that may be passed to
+nc_def_user_format().
+In that case, specifying the NC_UDF0 mode flag
+to nc_open() is optional.
+The nc_open() will check the file and find
+the magic number, and automatically associate the file with
+NC_UDF0.
+The user will not need to know the format in order to open
+the file with nc_open().

 ## Building NetCDF C Library with a User-Defined Format Library {#udf_Build_NetCDF_With_UDF}

 Once a user-defined format library is created, it may built into a
 netCDF install.
 This allows the netCDF Fortran APIs, and the netCDF
 utilities (ncdump, ncgen, nccopy) to natively use the user-defined
 format.

+First the user-defined dispatch library must be built and installed.

+Then the netcdf-c package must be (re-)built.
+When building netcdf-c,
+add the location of the user-defined format dispatch library include
+file to the CPPFLAGS, and the location of the user-defined format
+dispatch library in LDFLAGS.

+Configure netcdf-c with the option --with-udf0=<udf_lib_name>.

+If a magic number is associated with the user-defined format, it can
+be specified with the --with-udf0-magic-number= argument.

 ## Creating a User-Defined Format {#udf_Create_UDF}